abhijit-mazumdar/OnTheMap/README.md

 # OnTheMap
 iOS app in Swift
-1> Login to Udacity using Udacity Password or Facebook authentication 2> SignUp for account if needed
+1> Login to Udacity using Udacity Username/Password
+2> SignUp for account if needed
 3> Display Tabbed view with MapView or Table view of student locations posted to RESTful web services(Udacity and Parse) 4> Allow user to enter their own location and link.